ramycharfeddine/ADA_2022/Tutorials/02 - Data viz and data from the web/README.md

-# 02 - Data viz and data from the web
+# 01 - Data viz and data from the web

-In this exercise session we explore the basic features of data visualization libraries in Python and we practice using them.
+In this exercise session we explore the basic features of data visualization libraries in python and we practice using them.

 ---